Skip to content

 The Opportunity for Philippine Mid-Tier Buyers

 For a 100 MT/month PP buyer in CALABARZON currently purchasing Korean-origin PP at $1,080–1,120/MT CFR Manila, the landed cost differential versus China-origin is approximately $50–90/MT — representing annual procurement cost differences of $60,000–108,000 on that volume alone.
-For most commodity applications, the grade equivalency supports full substitution.
+For most commodity applications, the grade matching supports full substitution.
 For mixed-use buyers, a partial shift to China-origin for commodity grades — retaining Korean supply for certification-critical applications — captures the majority of the savings with manageable qualification risk.

 This is the calculus that an increasing number of Philippine distributors and converters are working through as the post-JG Summit import market matures and China-origin supply gains track record in the Philippines.